CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 - They should at least have a `"title"`, and hopefully a `"description"`.
 - `"image"` should directly reference a file inside of `images/`.
-- `"urls"` contain all code sources specific to that code example `"p5"`, `"processing"` or `"node"` are possible languages we support, and `"other"` is a fallback option.
+- `"urls"` contain all code sources specific to that code example. `"p5"`, `"processing"` or `"node"` are possible languages we support, and `"other"` is a fallback option.

 If `"codeExamples"` isn't set, it will default to an empty array.